-On March 25, 2002, the City of Bellevue City Council unanimously adopted a resolution establishing the eCityGov Alliance between the City of Bellevue and the Cities of Bothell, Issaquah, Kenmore, Kirkland, Mercer Island, Sammamish, Snoqualmie and Woodinville.
+On March 25, 2002, the City of Bellevue City Council unanimously adopted a resolution establishing the eCityGov Alliance between the City of Bellevue and the Cities of Bothell, Issaquah, Kenmore, Kirkland, Mercer Island, Sammamish and Snoqualmie.
 Since then, additional cities and agencies have joined.
 The Alliance establishes on-line services through a jointly operated internet portal.
+In 2014 eCityGov Alliance became a non-profit corporation.

 Expenditures consist of capital and operations costs as specified in the budget adopted by the eCityGov Alliance Executive Board, and Bellevue's administrative costs associated with performing duties as the Alliance's fiscal agent.
 Revenues consist of annual membership fees from the members of the eCityGov Alliance.
-The City of Kirkland paid membership dues of \$58,000 in 2013.
+The City of Kirkland paid membership dues of \$79,499 in 2014.

-The interlocal agreement may be terminated if Principals holding at least 60% of the weighted vote of all of the Principals are in concurrence.
+The interlocal agreement may be terminated if Principals holding at least 66% of the weighted vote of all of the Principals are in concurrence.
 Upon termination, all property acquired shall be disposed of as follows: (1) property contributed without charge by any member shall revert to the contributor; (2) all property purchased after the effective date of the interlocal agreement shall be distributed to the Principals based upon each Principal's proportional ownership interest at the time of the sale of the property.
 The City's share of assets is deemed immaterial and thus not reflected in the financial statements.